 Welcome to Black Bat Productions.

-Founded and Directed by Nathaniel Brimmer-Beller
+Founded by Nathaniel Brimmer-Beller

 We make theatre that's original, fast-paced, stylish and more often than not, set in the past.
 The settings of our plays have so far traversed the 1950s, 1960s, and 1970s, allowing for memorable and creative soundtracks, visuals, and costume designs - yet the subject matter never loses sight of issues facing contemporary society every day.
 In playing with the past we aim to address the audience's present, while giving them a very good time and a piece of theatre that's just as innovative as it is enjoyable.
 So enjoy our site!